 Not only is it confusing, it is very complex and hard for you as a patient to keep on top of it all, as you have enough to deal with – your emotions for one!
 A bit of navigation and project management can really help.

 Your cancer healthcare team

-You may be seeing your GP, surgeon, radiation oncologist, and medical oncologist to name a few.
+You may be seeing your GP, surgeon, radiation oncologist, and medical oncologist, nurse to name a few.
 Complex results will be coming in from pathologists, radiologists and genetic oncologists, and the nurses are also trying their best to help you!

 This is a large number of health professionals trying to assist with your cancer.
 But seeing so many experts at this time can be intimidating, frightening, overwhelming and disjointed.

 Discussion during coaching sessions outside of the visit to the healthcare professional, with your own patient advocate can really assist.
 This can help if difficult or complex decisions are needed regarding the treatment pathway.
 Many of the cross-roads in your cancer journey are hard and you need caring support.

 We offer evidence-based resources to provide you with a reliable service to support you at this difficult time of cancer diagnosis.
 Consideration of all aspects of your life and health are taken together – Wholistically.

 If Health Equals Freedom – Making Sense of Cancer’s team cannot provide assistance to you and your family, we will refer to organisations or services that can.
 Many helpful resources are found on our resources page, you can refer to them whenever you like.